-The council will seek to collect other revenue, such as investment interest income, grants and subsidies, income from the sale of the council's provision of goods and services, dividends from investments and the income from the sale or disposal of assets, on the basis of the council taking advantage of opportunities to maximise the efficient use of resources and activities under its control.
+Council will seek to collect other revenue, such as investment interest income, grants and subsidies, income from the sale of council's provision of goods and services, dividends from investments and the income from the sale or disposal of assets, on the basis of council taking advantage of opportunities to maximise the efficient use of resources and activities under its control.

-10.15 MAINTENANCE OF THE COUNCIL'S OPERATING CAPABILITY
+10.15 MAINTENANCE OF COUNCIL'S OPERATING CAPABILITY

-- The council will seek to ensure that its revenues (after concessions on rates and charges) are sufficient to cover its costs. - (2) It is the council's intention that the operating capability of the local government is to be increased to provide the capacity to invest in physical and social infrastructure for the growing community. - (3) The Net Operating Surplus included in the Statement of Income and Expenditure describes the extent of the increase in the budget year.
+- Council will seek to ensure that its revenues (after concessions on rates and charges) are sufficient to cover its costs. - (2) It is council's intention that the operating capability of the local government is to be increased to provide the capacity to invest in physical and social infrastructure for the growing community. - (3) The Net Operating Surplus included in the Statement of Income and Expenditure describes the extent of the increase in the budget year.